Anna Bignami is an Italian composer, big band leader and conductor based in Copenhagen, Denmark.

 During the past few years, Bignami has collaborated with Aarhus Jazz Orchestra on projects featuring well known local bands such as Kalaha, Abekejser and Athletic Progression, she debuted a work for Big Band featuring acted monologues, and collaborated with string ensembles in Denmark and Germany.

-Her latest project “Epitaphs from the Hill” saw the beginning of a collaboration with composer Laura Veltri on the creation of the jazz nonet.
-The Bignami Veltri Jazz Ensemble.
+Her project “Epitaphs from the Hill” saw the beginning of a collaboration with composer Laura Veltri on the creation of the jazz nonet, The Bignami Veltri Jazz Ensemble.
 The ensemble features some of the best-known musicians on the danish jazz scene and has received funding from DAF, DMF, Koda Kultur, Frederiksberg Kommune and Aarhus Kommune.
+On the 21st of January she also premiered new works for Jazz sextet titled “Nocturnes”.

-Recently Bignami has also been awarded first prize in the open category of the Sophie Desmarais International Composition Competition for Large Jazz Ensemble (open category) for her piece “The Blue Fairy”, which will be performed in a world premier by the orchestre National de jazz de Montreal in the coming 2023 concert season.
+Recently Bignami has also been awarded first prize in the open category of the Sophie Desmarais International Composition Competition for Large Jazz Ensemble (open category) for her piece “The Blue Fairy”, which was performed in a world premier by the Orchestre National de jazz de Montreal on the 8th of November 2023 in the Canadian city.